riquesse/css-exercises/flex/03-flex-header-2/README.md

 - Everything is centered vertically inside the header. [x]
 - There is 8px space between everything and the edge of the header. [x]
 - Items are arranged horizontally as seen in the outcome image. [x]
-- There is 16px between each item on both sides of the header. [?]
+- There is 16px between each item on both sides of the header. [x]
 - flex is used to arrange everything. [x]